 What is Violet vs Purple?

-As you can see on the color wheel (click on it to make it larger), violet is the warmest possible “blue” you can get.
+As you can see on the color wheel, violet is the warmest possible “blue” you can get (click on the wheel to make it larger).
+In my Nashville studio, I look at these subtle differences to get the perfect result.
 This means violet is technically a purple because it has so much red undertone.

-If you want to make violet, mix a blue with a red with a warm undertone.
-To make blue-violet, use more reds and blues with more cool undertones.
+If you want to make violet, I suggest you mix a blue with a red that has a warm undertone.
+To make blue-violet, I use more reds and blues with more cool undertones.
+It is all about how those pigments play together on your palette to create the exact mood you want for your project.

 What is the Opposite of Purple?

 The short answer is yellow.
-If we look at the color wheel at the color directly opposite (also known as its complimentary color) is yellow.
-That being said, depending on the cool and warm tones, it could be a more cool or warm yellow.
-You can click on them to make them larger.
+When I look at the color wheel, the color directly opposite purple, also known as its complementary color, is yellow.
+That being said, depending on the cool and warm tones, I have found it could be a more cool or warm yellow.

 How to Make Other Colors